steverozen/ISMB.mutsig.tutorial/README.md

-# ISCB.mutsig.tutorial
+# ISMB.mutsig.tutorial

-## Instructional material for the ISCB Mutational Signatures Tutorial, July 11 and 20, 2020
+Welcome to the ISMB2020 Online Mutational Signature Analysis Tutorial, July 11 and 20, 2020

 ## Please do before the tutorial